-The Notes have been purchased from the County at a public sale by (the "Underwriter").
-The Underwriter has purchased the Notes in accordance with the Notice of Sale and the Official Form of Proposal.
+The Notes have been purchased from the County at a public sale by \\\\\ (the "Underwriter").
+The Underwriter has purchased the Notes in accordance with the Notice of Sale.
 The Notes are being offered for sale at the yield set forth on the front cover page of this Official Statement.